xoidlabs/xoid/docs/recipes/using-immer.md

 })
 ```

-If you're using TypeScript, simply apply this module augmentation:
+If you're using TypeScript, simply apply the following module augmentation:

 ```js
 declare module 'xoid' {